iconifyit/applescript-examples/README.md

 ## File Renamer
+A simple AppleScript to rename files.
+I will add documentation to explain the code when time permits.

 ## Do Script in Terminal
 Execute a shell script in the Terminal app.
 For the most part, this is not necessary as you can call shell scripts directly from AppleScript, but it is a useful technique to know, just in case.

+## AppleScript Icons

+A script that demonstrates how to use the different system icons in dialogs